bekimfrangu/hms-python/README.md

 --How to clone and run the project--:

+Step 1: Copy the URL of the GitHub repository if you want to clone it in the tutorial we are using this repository.
+Run the git clone command in the terminal or git bash to clone the repository: git clone "URL of GitHub repository"

-Step 1: Install the virtual environment by running the following command: py -m pip install --user virtualenv
+Step 2: Install the virtual environment by running the following command: py -m pip install --user virtualenv

-Step 2: Create a virtual environment: py -m venv env
+Step 3: Create a virtual environment: py -m venv env

-Step 3: Activate the virtual environment and verify it:
+Step 4: Activate the virtual environment and verify it:
   .\env\Scripts\activate

-Step 4: Copy the URL of the GitHub repository if you want to clone it in the tutorial we are using this repository.
-Run the git clone command in the terminal or git bash to clone the repository: git clone "URL of GitHub repository"

 Install the requirements (if any).
 Most of the projects have requirements.txt file which specifies the requirements of that project, so let’s install the requirements of it from the file: pip install -r requirements.txt

+In your terminal:
+  $ python manage.py makemigrations
+  $ python manage.py migrate

+Create a new superuser:
+  python manage.py createsuperuser

 Run the Django server by running the below command: python3 manage.py runserver